Sanctuary for Managed Agents: 30-Second Setup

 - Sovereign Identity: Ed25519 cryptographic keypair + W3C DID per agent instance

-- Encrypted Audit Trail: Tamper-proof CEF/OCSF logs; selective disclosure via zero-knowledge attestations
+- Encrypted Audit Trail: Tamper-evident hash-chained logs; production audit checkpoints are currently unsigned until IC-05 closes; selective disclosure via zero-knowledge attestations

 - Principal Policy: Tiered role-based access control (RBAC) with time-locked capabilities